nens/threedi-urban-eia-nl/README.rst

 To ensure the correct behaviour of this tool please go through the following steps:

 #.
 Create a folder with all the rain files you want to use in your simulations.
-These rain files should be in 'min,mm'-format, where min is the timestep in minutes and mm is the amount of rain that falls during the timestep in millimeters.
+These rain files should be in 'min,mm'-format,
+where min is the timestep in minutes and mm is the amount of rain that falls during the timestep in millimeters.
+Each timestep is seperated by a newline like in the example below:
   ::

     0,5.0